-Research Associate, Public Policy and Coastal Sustainability Program, UNC CSI
+Research Associate, Public Policy and Coastal Sustainability Program, CSI

 Lecturer, Outer Banks Field Site, Institute for the Environment, UNC-Chapel Hill